-2.1 Ornamental Fish and the Industry
+2.1 Ornamental fish and the industry

 Aquaculture sector is currently the fastest growing food sector in the world, and the open oceans are seen as one of the most likely areas for large-scale expansion (Lovatelli, Aguilar-Manjarrez, & Soto, 2013; Rubino, 2008).
+Basically, the aquaculture sub-sector has three major components including the brackish-water aquaculture, freshwater aquaculture and mariculture.
+Despite the long tradition of aquaculture, aquaculture sector expanded rapidly and diversified its production only in the 1980s (Rabanal, 1995).
+For quite a long time, coastal brackish-water fish ponds dominated the country's main aquacultural activities.
+Ornamental fish keeping is becoming popular as an easy and stress relieving hobby.
 Thus, ornamental fishes commonly mean attractive colourful fishes of various characteristics, which are kept as pets in confined space of an aquarium or a garden pool for fun and recreational purposes.
-Ornamental fishes are usually kept in aquarium and therefore known as Aquarium Fishes.
 These living jewels need not always have bright colours; as sometimes their unique characteristics such as body colour, morphology and apparently, mode of taking food may also add to their attractiveness.
 Ornamental fish bring about more revenue for countries that deal on it.
+On the other hand, the ornamental fish market's contribution to world trade in terms of value is small overall, the sector plays a relevant role in terms of poverty alleviation in developing countries and marine preservation.
+Coastal and riverine communities are able to utilize ornamental fish, which can be a sustainable and renewable resource, as a source of income.

-The world's largest market for ornamental fish are The United State (US) and the European countries.
-Ornamental fish has alluring colours and they are mostly the size is small.
+Thus, the world's largest market for ornamental fish are The United State (US) and the European countries.
 This fishes exhibit wonderful array and have different methods of breeding.
 Their behaviors and life span are varies from one species to the other and can be found in brackish water, salt water and fresh water.
-Although exact figures on the value and trade of the ornamental fish industry do not exist, the value of ornamental fish and invertebrates imported into different countries worldwide is approximately around \$278 million US dollars (FAO 1996-2005).
+The ornamental fish sector is a small but vital part of international fish trade.
+It contributes positively to rural development in many developing producing countries, and in the major markets for ornamental fish, the retail value is many times that of its trade value with a positive impact throughout the value-chain.
+Most of the ornamental fish is sourced from developing countries in the tropical and sub tropical regions.
+The value of ornamental fish and invertebrates imported into different countries worldwide is approximately around \$278 million US dollars (FAO 1996-2005).
 However, the greatest volume or number of individuals in the trade, at average of 90-96%, are of freshwater origin and are produced in commercial aquaculture facilities (Chapman 1997; Cato and Brown 2003).
-Most of the ornamental fish is sourced from developing countries in the tropical and sub tropical regions.
 Hence, the international trade in ornamental fish in fact, provides employment opportunities for thousands of rural people in most developing countries.
 As a result of advancements in breeding, transport and aquarium technology, more and more species are being added every year (V K Dey, 2016).